probonopd/ESP8266iTachEmulator/README.md

 # Upload the SPIFFS for the ESP Manager from the ESP Manager sample sketch using the SPIFFS uploader.
 ```

+### Hardware

+Minimal hardware needed:

+* NodeMCU 1.0 module (around USD 3 from China shipped) or, if it should fit a small enclosure as shown on the picture, 1 bare ESP12E module (around USD 2 from China shipped; in this case need a matching programming jig too in order to flash it initially, and you need to use the usual minimal circuit to pull up CH_PD and pull down GPIO15)
+* Infrared LED
+* 2N7000 N-channel transistor
+* Resistor to drive the transistor

+Circut:

+* To get good range, attach a resistor to pin 12 of the ESP-12E and connect the resistor to the G pin of a 2N7000 transistor
+* If you look at the flat side of the 2N7000 you have S, G, D pins.
+* Connect S to GND, G to the resistor to the MCU, and D to the IR LED short pin.
+* The long pin of the IR LED is connected to +3.3V.
+* I picked the 2N7000 because unlike others it will not pull GPIO2 down which would prevent the chip from booting (if using an ESP-1 module; I prefer ESP-12 now)

+Improvements regarding the hardware setup welcome!

+Issue with this hardware setup:
+* Probably does not use full range potential of the LED; should change the circuit so that it maximizes the allowable burst current of the LED
+* During bootup of the ESP, the LED is lit.
+If we want to change the circuit so that it maximizes the allowable burst current of the LED, then this must not happen
+* Not using a resistor in series with the LED is not a good idea

 ### Versions of libaries known to work

 * ArduinoJson 409ca7e